Skip to content

 • Depending on the variable, we need to tweak some parts of the interpretation.

-• For example, "8.53% of the respondents have low level of education" etc.
+• For example, "15.4% of the respondents are/have/feel/think/said/reported" etc.

-How to work with recoding codes⚓︎
+How to work with recoding codes

-Step (1): Determine what kind of recoding you need⚓︎
+Step (1): Determine what kind of recoding you need

 • [[Merging values]] (categorical to categorical),